marcelotomazini/anytimechess/README.txt

 After this preparation the release build can be invoked with

-mvn clean install -P release
+mvn release:prepare release:perform -P release -DignoreSnapshots=true

 which will in turn sign and zipalign the apk.